imightexist/cvm-windows/README.md

 # cvm-windows
 bettervm version coming soon

-also windows 11 is not supported right now
+also windows 11 is not supported right now, unless you use the windows 10 unsupported version